gigalixir/gigalixir-cli/docs/source/main.rst

     mix deps.get
     mix distillery.init
-    # if you are running distillery below verison 2.1, you'll want to run `mix release.init` instead
+    # if you are running distillery below version 2.1, you'll want to run `mix release.init` instead

 Don't forget to commit